What Does Voting Have to Do with Ending Hunger?

 1. Foreign aid:

 There are several types of foreign aid: When a crisis or disaster strikes, people overseas receive emergency humanitarian assistance from the United States.
 Our federal government also provides ongoing food aid to address the “silent disaster” of hunger and malnutrition around the world.
-In addition, the United States provides development assistance to help countries and communities globally meet their own needs and prevent humanitarian food crises.
+In addition, the United States provides development assistance to help countries become self-sufficient in food production and more resilient to shocks as a way of preventing future humanitarian food crises.

 2. Domestic nutrition assistance:

 The U.S. invests in programs such as the Supplemental Nutrition Assistance Program (SNAP), which helps struggling families put food on the table.
-Today, about 42.1 million Americans per month are directly impacted by the increases in access, eligibility, and benefits that SNAP provides.
+Today, about 37 million Americans per month are directly impacted by the benefits that SNAP provides.

 4. Conflict: